Make sure that you have read this page first.

 It is clear that Inge wrote a 6 over something – but there is no indication that there was 4 there.
 We have no idea why Elsdon thinks there was 4 there – apart from the fact that he needs it to be there and wants it to be there, in order to fit his narrative.
 So he made it up.

-It is obvious that there is simply no evidence that there was a 4 there before someone wrote a 6 over it.
+It is obvious that there is simply no evidence that there was a 4 there before a 6 was written over it.

 We have two electronic copies of the list – the colour copy we obtained in June 2015, and a B/W copy we received from Professor Lotz circa April 2015.